Synchromysticism

 My Alex Grey coin, which I still have,

-unlike my gold wedding ring:-)
+gold wedding ring:-)

 I came across the news story on the ABC news site with Samantha Hoult holding her gold AA coin not long after listening to Noah Lampert interview Alex Grey, which I wrote about in this post -